 How much does it cost to create an online course?

 If you’re using free tools, the cost to get started can be zero.
-You can record videos using your smartphone or a basic webcam, design visuals with free tools, and host your course on platforms like CustomerHub, which offers a 14-day free trial.
+You can record videos using your smartphone or a basic webcam, design visuals using customizable templates, and host your course on a platform like CustomerHub.